Angus Kirkland

-Angus Ian Kirkland FInstP FRSC FRMS (born August 1965) is the JEOL Professor of Electron Microscopy at the Department of Materials, University of Oxford.
+Angus Ian Kirkland FInstP FRSC FRMS HonFRMS (born August 1965) is the JEOL Professor of Electron Microscopy at the Department of Materials, University of Oxford.
 Professor Kirkland specialises in High-resolution transmission electron microscopy and Scanning transmission electron microscopy.

 Early life and education

 Kirkland completed a Master of Arts in Natural Sciences, and a Doctor of Philosophy at the University of Cambridge in 1989.

-Research and career
+Career

 Kirkland continued at Cavendish Laboratory as post-doctoral fellow until he became Senior Research Associate.
 He was later elected the Ramsay Memorial Trust Research Fellow.

 He then moved to the Department of Materials, University of Oxford where he has led Oxford Electron Image Analysis Group since 2003.
 He was appointed as professor in 2005, and became the JEOL Professor of Electron Microscopy in 2011.
 He was the co-director of the University of Oxford’s David Cockayne Centre.

 Kirkland research focuses on developing new quantitative techniques for ultra high-resolution electron microscopy, and new imaging detectors.
 His research also include developing analysis and simulation.
 He researches nanomaterials inorganic oxides structure and surfaces.
 The development of new detectors, e.g., Transmission Electron Aberration-Corrected Microscope.
 Angus Kirkland has an illustrious career with publications in Nature and Science.
 He led collaborations and grants valued in £million.

 As of November 2022, he is the Science Director at the Rosalind Franklin Institute and the electron Physical Science Imaging Centre (ePSIC) at Diamond Light Source.
 He is also the Editor-in-Chief of Ultramicroscopy.